beatrixwashere/jackalope/README.md

 - fast forward has inconsistencies, especially with cycles
 - holding the give up key should break out pause and replay mode
 - mac still needs testing
-- fallback on `path+".txt"` if the file is not found
 - stabilize object references
 - game speed is changable with the game paused in online games
 - some input file changes can make unintended desyncs(?)